Custom attribute map rules

 • KO_Development

-Whereas our customers might be segmented into groups based on subscription plan:
+Whereas our customers might be segmented into groups based on subscription extras:

 Within our knowledge base, we only segment content by two reader groups: